 - Tools promising "undetectable" automation.
 Nothing is undetectable.

 - Tools that require your Depop password.
-Browser extensions should work within your existing browser session.
+Extensions should work within your existing browser session.

-- Tools with no recent updates.
-Depop's platform evolves, and unmaintained tools stop working or start acting unpredictably.
+- No recent updates.
+Unmaintained tools stop working or start acting unpredictably.

 - Extremely aggressive defaults.
 If a tool's standard settings refresh 500 items in 10 minutes, it's designed to get you caught.